telerik/blazor-docs/components/notification/overview.md

 # Notification Overview

-This article provides information about the Telerik UI for Blazor <a href = "https://www.telerik.com/blazor-ui/notification" target="_blank"> Notification component </a> and its main features.
+This article provides information about the <a href = "https://www.telerik.com/blazor-ui/notification" target="_blank">Blazor Notification component</a> and its main features.

 The Notification component renders a brief message to the user which holds information regarding the status of a process in the application.
 Using its settings you can customize its position, animation options and rendering.